Validity and Entailment in Modal and Propositional Dependence Logics: Introduction

 We also establish exact complexity bounds for entailment and validity of quantified propositional independence and inclusion logics.
 These logics are extensions of propositional logic with quantifiers and either independence or inclusion atoms \cite{HLKV16}.
 We obtain our results by investigating recent generalizations of the quantified Boolean formula problem.
 The validity and entailment problems for quantified propositional independence logic are both shown to be $\coNEXPTIME^{\NP}$-complete.
 For quantified propositional inclusion logic entailment is shown to be $\coNEXPTIME$-complete whereas validity is only $\EXPTIME$-complete.
 Using standard reduction methods the examined quantified propositional logics can be interpreted as fragments of modal independence and inclusion logics.
 Our findings then imply that validity is harder for modal independence logic than it is for modal dependence logic (unless the exponential-time hierarchy collapses at a low level), although in terms of satisfiability both logics are $\NEXPTIME$-complete \cite{KontinenMSV14}.
 We refer the reader to Table \ref{newresults} for a summary of our results.

 \textbf{Organization.} This article is organized as follows.
-In Section \ref{preli} we present some notation and background assumptions.
 In Section \ref{sect:mdl} we give a short introduction to modal dependence logics, followed by Section \ref{sect:upper} which proves $\coNEXPTIME^{\NP}$-membership for modal dependence logic entailment.
-In Section \ref{sect:prop} we define (quanfitied) propositional dependence logics, and in the subsequent section we show $\coNEXPTIME^{\NP}$-hardness for entailment in this logic.
-In Section \ref{sect:mldep} we draw our findings together, followed by Section \ref{sect:conclusion} that is reserved for conclusions.
-For some of the proofs we refer the reader to Appendix.
+In Section \ref{sect:prop} we define (quantified) propositional dependence logics, and in Section \ref{sect:lower} we show $\coNEXPTIME^{\NP}$-hardness for entailment in this logic.
+In Section \ref{sect:mldep} these findings are drawn together to establish exact complexity bounds.
+In Sections \ref{sect:mlind} and \ref{sect:mlinc} we shift focus to validity and entailment of modal and quantified propostitional logics defined in terms of independence and inclusion atoms, respectively.
+Finally, Section \ref{sect:conclusion} is reserved for conclusions.
+Throughout the paper we assume that the reader is familiar with the basic concepts of propositional and modal logic, as well as those of computational complexity.
+All the hardness results in the paper are stated under polynomial-time reductions.